pankajti/Talent-Management/README.md

 # Talent-Management

-This is an analysis of Money Corps employee data for DDSAnalytics by Redwood Group.
+This is an analysis of Money Corp employee data for DDSAnalytics by Redwood Group.

 The repository contains the following files: